fzyzcjy/flutter_convenient_test/README.md

 [TODO video: Prepare - a test like "assert 0, tap, input text, etc, assert 1, tap, wrongly assert 1", notice need to have ~10 steps so more beautiful.
 Click "run (that one) test" to run that single test, and see time travel and log etc, and see failure.]

-[TODO about the video screen: just screenshot the exact size of the Manager, do not be bigger.
-Otherwise, the ppt looks bad.
+[TODO about the video screen: just screenshot the exact size of the Manager + the app simulator.
 When needing VSCode, just let it be (partially) inside this region.]

 ### Time travel with screenshots